guettli/programming-guidelines/README.md

 The `Promise` represents the eventual completion (or failure) of an asynchronous operation and its resulting value.

 I don't like this.
-I want a method to do what it should execute synchronously and then return the result.
+I want a method to execute synchronously and then return the result.

 If I want a method to be executed asynchronously, then I (the caller) can use a Promise.
 But I don't want the function to decide "async or sync?".